CarbonLDP/carbonldp-js-sdk/doc/README.md

 addMember( memberURI:string ):Promise<Carbon.HTTP.Response.Class>
 ```

-Add the specified resource URI as a member of the container.
+Adds the specified resource URI as a member of the container.

 *Parameters*